Japan: Merger Control

 The Merger Guidelines list the following types of remedies:

-- remedies to restore or minimise a change in market structure: divestiture of a part of business, reduction in the shareholding ratio, dissolution of joint ventures et cetera;
+- remedies to restore or minimise a change in market structure: divestiture of a part of business, reduction in the shareholding ratio, dissolution of joint ventures, etc;

-- remedies to enhance competition: requiring access to essential inputs for import or entry, licensing know-how or intellectual property rights, et cetera; and
+- remedies to enhance competition: requiring access to essential inputs for import or entry, licensing know-how or intellectual property rights, etc; and

-- remedies to exclude or limit actions by the merged entity aimed at taking advantage of its increased market power: a commitment to non-discriminatory behaviour, obligation to refrain from information exchange (which may lead to collusion among firms), et cetera.
+- remedies to exclude or limit actions by the merged entity aimed at taking advantage of its increased market power: a commitment to non-discriminatory behaviour, obligation to refrain from information exchange (which may lead to collusion among firms), etc.

-A good example of the JFTC's policy regarding remedies can be found in its March 2002 decision in the Japan Airlines Co/Japan Air Systems Co consolidation.
-The JFTC considered that such consolidation could potentially create a substantial restraint of competition in the market for domestic air transport for passengers.
-As a condition of clearance, and in order to alleviate competition concerns, the JFTC asked the parties to divest nine take-off and landing slots at Tokyo's Haneda airport and take measures such as an agreement to reduce certain air fares.
-A more recent example is the JFTC's approval of Johnson & Johnson's proposed acquisition of Guidant in 2005, where the JFTC, in cooperation with the US FTC and the EC, approved the Japan portion of the global transaction despite identifying a substantive restraint of competition in a certain market, on the (structural) condition that Johnson & Johnson divested a specific business (the transaction has not closed).
+A good example of the JFTC's policy regarding remedies can be found in its decision of 19 December 2008 with regard to the capital alliance between Kirin group and Kyowa Hakko, including the share acquisition by Kirin Holdings Company Limited of Kyowa Hakko Kogyo Co Ltd. The JFTC considered that such capital alliance would create a substantial restraint of competition in the pharmaceutical market, and more particularly in the Granulocyte-colony stimulating factor (G-SCF) product market.
+However, the parties agreed to divest their rights for research and development as well as for the manufacture and sale of Neu-up, one of their products, to a third party.
+The JFTC considered that such divestment remedy would allow for a new competitor to enter the market thereby maintaining the conditions of competition in the market.
+Another example is the JFTC's approval of Johnson & Johnson's proposed acquisition of Guidant in 2005, where the JFTC, in cooperation with the US FTC and the EC, approved the Japan portion of the global transaction despite identifying a substantive restraint of competition in a certain market, on the condition that Johnson & Johnson divested a specific business (the transaction has not closed).

 The role of competitors in the merger control process